MohanGuo/Equivariant_Diffusion/blogpost.md

 for predicting both continuous (atom coordinates) and categorical features (atom types).

 As we have hinted earlier in the EGNN section, molecules are naturally equivariant to E(3) rotations and translation while being easily represented with a graph.
+By E(3) we refer to the Euclidean group in three dimensions, which includes all transformations (rotations, translations, and reflections) that preserve Euclidean distances in three-dimensional space.
  The categorical atomic properties are already invariant to E(3) transformations, hence they can be generated with a regular diffusion.
 For the generated atom positions however, we need to specifically ensure this equivariance to rotations and translations throughout the diffusion process.